Brank01Dev/WEB1/README.md

-# Personal Web Portfolio
+# Simple WEB page for exercise

-A basic personal website made with HTML & CSS.
+A basic vanilla website made with HTML & CSS.
 Created as part of learning web development.

 ## Features
 - Clean design